 There is no unanimous view of why industrial style in New York, London or Amsterdam, after decades of forgetfulness, sparkled the way to prestigious salons and designer projects.
 Considering, perhaps, solid industrial furniture is raising a longing and returning to the times when the industry produced things that were associated with solidity, reliability and long-term use.
 Others argue that the popularity of the industrial style was prompted by protests of design aesthetes against making the furniture too cheap and against consumerism.
 Anyway, the industrial style is flourishing and the most beautiful interiors of this style make us admire the unevenness of non-traditional materials.

 The key features of the industrial design style of the interior:

-- Usually this style is used in a loft-type apartments, in modern homes or in public spaces.
+- Usually, this style is used in loft-type apartments, in modern homes or in public spaces.

 - Often, several different styles are combined: natural and sophisticated, elegant and modern, vintage and classic, and so on.

-- Contrary to other interior styles in the industrial interior, it is necessary to highlight communication’s tools – uncovered beams, wires, pipes, ventilation, ducts, channels, etc.
+- Contrary to other interior styles in the industrial interior, it is necessary to highlight communication tools – uncovered beams, wires, pipes, ventilation, ducts, channels, etc.

 - Wood and metal interaction.
 Wooden and metal surfaces are often used in this style.
 Glossy metal is very popular in the industrial interior.
 Often, steel or chrome accents, luminaries are chosen.

 - Colors.
-Usually warm, neutral colors are used, which increase the space and keep it open.
+Usually warm, neutral colors are used, which increases the space and keeps it open.
 Warm shades help to counterbalance the cold-forming metal pipes and ducts.
-Frequently are used the gray combinations.
+Frequently are used gray combinations.